embed-dsp/ed_rpi_guides/doc/raspbian_install.md

 * Raspbian Desktop
     * `2018-04-18-raspbian-stretch.zip`

-The **Lite** image is used to run the Raspberry Pi in *Headless Mode* without desktop environment i.e. no screen, keyboard and mouse.
+The **Lite** image is used to run the Raspberry Pi in *Headless Mode*, i.e. without using a physical Keybord, Mouse and Monitor.
 The **Desktop** image is used to run the Raspberry Pi with full desktop environment.